keshiba/evilRedis/README.md

 Pass in your shell command using redis's `echo` command along with a trigger keyword.
 ```
 # Normal echo behavior
-echo whoami
+> echo whoami
-> whoami
+whoami

 # Shell execution is triggered with the keyword "evilRedisCmd:"
-echo evilRedisCmd:whoami
+> echo evilRedisCmd:whoami
-> keshiba\n
+keshiba\n
 ```

-I promise I'll work on the README, when I add more horns to evilRedis.
+When evilRedis finds the trigger keyword, it will try to execute the command that follows in the shell and returns the output.
+Fun right?

+Stay tuned for more...

 Until then,
 Enjoy!